-1 - 9 Toggles the selected camera alarm between "Normal" and "Scheduled".
-(The factory default is "Normal").
+1 - 9 Toggles the selected camera alarm enable between "Normal" and "Scheduled".
+The factory default is "Normal" (not scheduled).

-When "Normal" enable mode is selected, camera alarm event types selected through the Alarm Activation Type menu (see page 20) will generate an alarm.
+When "Normal" enable mode is selected, camera alarm event types selected through the "Alarm Enable Type" menu (see previous page) will generate an alarm.
 Similarly, when "Scheduled" enable mode is selected, the same camera alarm event will only generate an alarm if the current time and day of the week fall within the "On" and "Off" times specified in the "Set Alarm Enable Schedule" menu (see above).
 Camera alarm events occurring outside of the "On" and "Off" times specified will be ignored when the "Scheduled" enable mode is selected.